adbX/julia_docker/README.md

-# Julia packaged containerized with Docker and Singularity
+# Julia article containerized with Docker and Singularity

 ## Docker